Citroën 19 19 Concept: Presentation

 The 19_19 Concept was presented on 13 May 2019 at the Viva Technology show at the Paris expo Porte de Versailles, in Paris.
 The Citroën 19_19 celebrates the centenary of the manufacturer founded on 20 June 1919.
 It follows on from the Ami One concept car presented at the 2019 Geneva Motor Show which also celebrates Citroën's 100th anniversary.

 Premise

 The 19_19 Concept was designed with the primary premise of acting as a futuristic demonstration of an electric vehicle with an emphasis on comfort.
-According to Citroën, the vehicle would have a range of comfort-centric features, including a "smart suspension system", heated seats, a digital personal assistant, individual sound zones for each passenger and others, on top of 800km of range, Level 4 Autonomy as per the classifications introduced by SAE International, a 0 to 60 mph time of 5 seconds and a top speed of 200km/h.
+According to Citroën, the vehicle would have a range of comfort-centric features, including a "smart suspension system", heated seats, a digital personal assistant, individual sound zones for each passenger and others, on top of 800 km of range, Level 4 Autonomy as per the classifications introduced by SAE International, a 0 to 60 mph time of 5 seconds and a top speed of 200 km/h.